adriacabeza/Volvo-Challenge/src/utils/Utils.md

-# Utils
+# Driver License detection

-- A tool that uses OCR to extract the text from the driver license and check most of the text to see if it is a really license
+- To be able to detect if a driver license and not just a random ID card or a falsification; we have used Optical character recognition and a bag of words (using some tolerance of error within every word) that represent some of the words that it should contain the image.

-- Function to delete temporary folders
+### Other useful functions
-  - I guess that whenever we take selfies of the users we are going to delete those folders.
+- A function to delete temporary folders, we will use it  whenever our customer take selfies to login.
 Also after confirming the driver license is fine we can delete it too.

-- A function to compress a picture (we must use it if we want to use several pictures)
+- A function to compress a picture (we must use it if we want to use several pictures in our system).
+It will be used everytime a new person is registrated.